Use our simple savings calculator to see how quickly your savings will grow.

 You can also maximize your savings by setting up monthly transfers to your savings account.
 These transfers don’t have to be huge amounts, but they help to boost your savings along with your initial deposit so there’s more money to earn interest.
 You can set up an automatic deposit directly from your paycheck or from your checking account.
 Either way these additional contributions will help you meet your financial goals quicker.

-SmartAsset's interactive map shows the places across the country where citizens have the most access to traditional financial service providers.
-Zoom between states and the national map to see the top metro areas in each region and scroll over any metro area for more information.
+SmartAsset’s interactive map highlights the places in the country where people will get paid the most to save money.
+Zoom between states and the national map to see the best places for short- and long-term savings.

 |Rank||County||Median Income||Short-term Savings Interest Earned||Short-term Savings Return Rate||Long-term Savings Interest Earned||Long-term Savings Return Rate|

 Methodology Our study aims to highlight the places where there are opportunities to realize higher savings returns.
 To do so we analyzed data on average savings account rates, certificate of deposit rates, median household income, average living expenses and income tax burden.
 We calculated and compared the rate of return on a savings account over a period of one year (short-term) and on a certificate of deposit over a period of five years (long-term).

 First we calculated tax burdens in each county in our study.
 To compare income tax burdens across counties, we applied relevant deductions and exemptions before calculating federal, state and local income taxes for a family making $50,000 annual income in each location.
 Next, we created an effective tax rate index for each county that reflects the counties with the lowest ratio of income taxes to an assumed $50,000 annual income.

 Next, we determined the net median income of each county by subtracting the average cost of living for a household with two adults (one working) from the median household income.